aimclub/evoguess-ai/.github/rho_docs_en/basic.md

 the backdoor with the maximum ρ-value among those found (or several backdoors, if ρ-value is equal).

-[//]: # (Этот сегмент нужно будет переписать под вариант, когда бэкдоры с одной хардтаской учитываются уже в процессе поиска.)
+If a backdoor with a single hard task is searched, unit clauses from it are immediately written to CNF, and the corresponding variables are excluded from the set of variables used to search for backdoors.

-After searching for backdoors, trivial deriving is started, which is a process where all backdoors with the same hard task are recorded as unit clauses.
+[//]: # (After searching for backdoors, trivial deriving is started,
+        which is a process where all backdoors with the same hard task are recorded as unit clauses.
 This fills the set of "covered" variables.
-Next, useless backdoors that do not expand the set of variables are weeded out.
+Next, useless backdoors that do not expand the set of variables are weeded out.)

-Next, a full-fledged deriving is started, which includes selection of a backdoor, extraction of easy tasks from it, their subsequent writing as a conjunctive normal form (CNF) and minimisation using the [Espresso tool](https://github.com/Gigantua/Espresso).
+Next, a deriving process is started, which includes selection of a backdoor, extraction of easy tasks from it, their subsequent writing as a conjunctive normal form (CNF) and minimisation using the [Espresso tool](https://github.com/Gigantua/Espresso).